HOW DO I FIND...

 Did you know that only 9.208% of your total property tax bill goes to the City of Freeport?
 That amount pays for police and fire emergency services and personnel, street maintenance and crews, leaf pick-up, snow removal, demolitions, building permitting and inspections, licensing, grant writing, transportation, nuisance inspection, animal control, accounting and city administration functions to help the City of Freeport run effectively.

 How much of my tax bill is directed to the other taxing bodies? view link.
 Please note; these comparisons are the percentage share of the tax bill and not the taxable rates.
-To view charts for the last three years see below:
+To view charts for comparison purposes, view links below:

-For a home valued at $146,000 located in the City limits and owner occupied in 2013 the City of Freeport received an amount equal to $404.
+Last year, a home valued at $146,000 located in the City limits and owner occupied paid taxes in an amount of $404 to the City of Freeport.
 Based on taxes that are due in 2014, the City of Freeport's share of property taxes on this same home is $389.
-To view a chart showing how the other taxing bodies will share the 2013 property taxes that are payable in 2014: view link.

 If you have any questions pertaining to your account, please feel free to contact the City of Freeport's aggregation consultant, Rock River Energy Services at 815-732-4603.